s3m3dov/django-product-crud/README.md

-# Django Product API
+# Django Product CRUD Viewpoints
-This is a Django project that provides API endpoints for managing products.
+This is a Django project that provides views for managing products.
 The project implements a Product model with fields for name, description, uuid, created, updated, logo, and rotate_duration.

 API endpoints include CRUD operations for the Product model, with pagination for the product list, and filtering to show which products have been modified.